 Where can I purchase a hobby horse?

-Tryon Tack will be carrying an assortment of hobby horses, which will be available for purchase throughout the duration of the summer.
+The General Store at TIEC will be carrying an assortment of hobby horses, which will be available for purchase throughout the duration of the fall.

 What fence heights or divisions will be offered at TIEC?